 Malawi is a fabulous country to travel around - with excellent birding, and good wildlife viewing possible - such as this family of African Elephants in Liwonde National Park.
-This tour can be combined with our exciting Zimbabwe: African Pitta, Miombo Woodlands and Eastern Highlands Birding Tour which follows this Malawi birding tour.
-Here we focus our time on our core target finding the near-mythical African Pitta - one of Africa's most prized birds - as well as the many special birds unique to the Eastern Highlands of Zimbabwe.
+This tour can be combined with our exciting Highland Zimbabwe and Mozambique - African Pitta Special Tour, which follows this Malawi tour.
+Here we focus our time on finding the many special birds unique to the Eastern Highlands of Zimbabwe, along with finding many of the birds restricted to the lowland forests of central Mozambique where one of Africa's most prized birds is our core target - the near-mythical African Pitta.